 May 2019: A study (local copy here) by the Third Military Medical University on yinzibing found "obvious immune dysfunction and inflammatory reactions" in the patients, and noted that the symptoms and cognitive processes in yinzibing patients are very similar to those of the illness myalgic encephalomyelitis / chronic fatigue syndrome (ME/CFS).
 The study authors suggest yinzibing might be a subtype of ME/CFS.

 March 2013: A study (local copy here) performed at the Third Military Medical University, and examining 52 patients with the HIV-like disease (plus an additional 174 cases by telephone questionnaire), concluded that the clinical features of this disease have consistency and regularity, and need to be further investigated.
-This study also concluded that this HIV-like disease cannot be completely explained by a mental disorder (meaning this is a real physical disease that happens to cause mental symptoms).
+This study also concluded that this HIV-like disease cannot be completely explained by a mental disorder.
 This study is discussed in this article in the Web of Science Magazine.

 August 2011: The Peking Union Medical College published a study (local copy here) on 46 patients with the HIV-like disease, in the Chinese Journal of Internal Medicine.
 Most patients had greater than 500 CD4 cells per mm3, but a few patients had lower counts, in the range of 300 to 500 CD4 cells per mm3.
 A few patients had inverted CD4/CD8 ratios.
 The study concluded that the HIV-like disease is a complicated physical and mental condition, whose diagnosis and treatment still need further investigation.

-January 2010: The Chinese Center for Disease Control begin research on the HIV-like virus.
+January 2010: The Chinese Center for Disease Control and Prevention begin research on the HIV-like virus.
 Results here.

-Note 1: the new HIV-like virus in China detailed on this website is not to be confused with the adult-onset immunodeficiency syndrome found in Southeast Asian countries like Thailand and Taiwan.
-This Southeast Asian syndrome is a very rare autoimmune condition that is not contagious, and tends to only affect people of Asian descent, typically those who are around 50 years old.
+Note 1: the Chinese HIV-like virus detailed on this website is not to be confused with the adult-onset immunodeficiency syndrome found in Southeast Asian countries like Thailand and Taiwan.
+This Southeast Asian syndrome is a very rare autoimmune condition that is not contagious, and tends to only affect people of Asian descent, typically those who are around 45 to 60 years old.

-This adult-onset immunodeficiency syndrome arises as a result of the body making autoantibodies that disable interferon gamma, an important part of the immune system.
-The adult-onset immunodeficiency syndrome was first discovered in 2004, and although the media often label it the "Asian AIDS-like disease" or similar, it appears to have no relation to yinzibing, the HIV-like virus in China.
+The adult-onset immunodeficiency syndrome arises as a result of the body making autoantibodies that target and disable interferon gamma, a key part of the immune system.
+This syndrome was first discovered in 2004, and although the media often label it the "Asian AIDS-like disease" or similar, it appears to have no relation to yinzibing and the Chinese HIV-like virus.
 So these are two different diseases, but with a similar name.